uzujs/uzu/README.md

 * Activating a sidebar
 * Showing/hiding an input

 In these cases, it may be simplest to keep these states hidden inside the view functions where they are needed.
-As soon as you realize you want to reuse the code elsewhere in your app, you can start to move the logic into their own modules.
+As soon as you realize you want to reuse the code elsewhere in your app, you can start to tweak the code to un-hide these states.